 The rest of the day is free to enjoy at your own pace.

-Day 9: Sintra, Cascais and Estoril
+Day 9 | Sintra, Cascais, and Estoril

-Day 10: Évora
+Day 10 | Évora

-Start at the ruins of the Roman Temple, continue to the Cathedral, a majestic church built in the transition between Romanesque and Gothic styles.
-Visit Saint Francis Church and the creepy Bone Chapel, totally ornamented with real human bones.
+Start at the ruins of Diana’s Roman Temple.
+Continue to the Cathedral, a majestic church built in the transition between Romanesque and Gothic styles.
+Do not miss the spooky Bone Chapel, totally ornamented with real human bones.

-Day 11: Discoveries Lisbon
+Day 11 | Discoveries Lisbon

 The rest of the day is free to enjoy at your own pace.

-Day 12: Farewell to lisbon and Portugal
+Day 12 | Farewell to Lisbon and Portugal

-Buffet breakfast at hotel in Lisbon.
+Buffet breakfast at the hotel (Lisbon).
 The day is free to enjoy at your own pace.
 Complimentary transfer to Lisbon Airport according to your departure schedule.
-End of our services.